Skip to content

 {

-//Before we can Invoke our NetworkMessage, we need to make sure our centralized networkobject is spawned.
+// Before we can Invoke our NetworkMessage, we need to make sure our centralized networkobject is spawned.

-// For doing that, we Instantiate the CentralNetworkObject, we obviously check if we don't already have one that is already instantiated and activated in the current scene.
+// if we don't already have one that is already instantiated and activated in the current scene.

-// Note : Make sure you Instantiate the gameobject, and not spawn it directly, it would get deleted otherwise on scene change, even with DontDestroyOnLoad.
+// Note : Make sure you Instantiate the gameobject, and not spawn it directly,

 if (!_centralNetworkObjectSpawned)